BernardGreenberg/NXSYS/NXSYSWindows/WindowsStatus.md

 The 32-bit build has been abandoned.
 The very few conditionalizations and installer script have not been removed, but the distributed 32-bit will remain at Version 2.6.

 “You've had them all along; just click your magic slippers.” --- the DLL problem discussed below had an easy solution.
 All that had to be changed is the installation instructions.  the **setup.exe** built by the installer script validates and loads (from the web) the correct set of DLL's prior to running the MSI.
-The on-board DLL's have been removed from the Windows installer package, and a 64-bit installation (**setup.exe**, an MSI, and a brief text file explaining what to do) of 64-bit Windows 2.7.9, built by Ellis Shore (this time) have been posted to the distribution site.
+The on-board DLL's have been removed from the Windows installer package, and a 64-bit installation (**setup.exe**, an MSI, and a brief text file explaining what to do with the two) of 64-bit Windows version 2.7.1 have been posted to the distribution page (https://BernardGreenberg.com/Subway).

 ## 27 February 2022